-Now this shouldn’t be confused with security.
+It is important to note, privacy should not be confused with security.
 The two terms are similar but privacy is more to do with the way your data is used and if it is sold on to third parties.
 Security is about preventing unauthorised access.
-And most people will remember the 5 days of Garmin server outage due to a cyber attack last year.
+And most people will remember the 5 days of Garmin server outage due to a cyber attack a while ago.
 It’s kind of hard to forget… That is to do with Security.

 It is not all gloom and doom!
 There’s some good news for Apple and Garmin watch owners.
-Mozilla uses them as an example as one of the best companies when it comes to handling privacy No danger of Garmin using or selling your data for marketing purposes.
+Mozilla uses them as an examples of the best wearable tech companies when it comes to handling privacy.
+Little danger of Garmin or Apple using or selling your data for marketing purposes.

 Mozilla has called out Samsung watches before

 While the Xiaomi and Amazfit products are new entrants on the list, Samsung watches have been flagged for privacy issues for a while now.
 The reason stays the same.
-Despite all the health and fitness benefits of wearing the Galaxy Watch 3, Samsung collects and potentially sells your personal health data to consumer data resellers.
+Despite all the health and fitness benefits of wearing the Galaxy Watches, Samsung collects and potentially sells your personal health data to consumer data resellers.

 So let’s say the device on your wrist figures out you are not sleeping well and potentially have insomnia.
 Don’t be surprised if you see an advertisement or two with ads for sleeping pills on your Smart TV, for example.